BrendonONeill/css-helper/README.md

 ## Working On
 - Refactoring the code to improve performance
 - Cleaning up into functions to prevent DRY code
+- Cleaning up margins and fixing bugs that happen during it.

 ## Known Bugs